zyphit/RV-Upgrade/README.md

 # RV-Upgrade
 Arduino-powered panel in RV that controls gas sensors and ceiling fans

-This sketch runs the added electronics for a small RV trailer This new circuit running off the RV 12VDC battery will add:
+This sketch runs the added electronics for a small RV trailer.
+This new circuit running off the RV 12VDC battery will add:
   -12VDC circular power socket
   -2xUSB power sockets